 “We wanted to be in a location where people can easily find us when they need us,” said Senior Vice President Elisa Yadao, who was born and raised in Hilo.
 “They call this the Big Island, but we’re a small community.
 Of course people can go online or pick up the phone to talk to us, but there’s comfort in being able to talk face-to-face with someone when you have a problem or a question.”

 There was lots of face-to-face interaction today in the new center.
 After a blessing by Kumu Kimo Awai, visitors were treated to free massages, healthy snacks, keiki tattoos, and a balloon artist.
-They also got to check out the center’s new state-of-the-art health screening station, a touchscreen terminal service counter, self-service kiosks, and a central area where HMSA will hold healthy living seminars, classes, and community gatherings.
+They also got to check out the center’s new state-of-the-art health screening station, a touchscreen terminal service counter, self-service kiosks, and a central area where HMSA will hold healthy living workshops, classes, and community gatherings.

 The new HMSA Center @ Hilo is the third of three neighborhood centers opened this year.
 The HMSA Center @ Pearl City opened in November, and the HMSA Center @ Honolulu opened in October.
 All three centers were chosen for their locations to make HMSA more accessible.
 And they’re all open at convenient times.